Carrot Cake Supreme

 How to Make Carrot Cake Supreme

-Preheat your oven to 350.
-Grease and flour 2 9″ round pans and set aside.
+1. Preheat your oven to 350.
+Grease and flour 2 9″ round pans (or a 9×13) and set aside.
 For best results, cut two circles of parchment paper and place at the bottom of your pans.
+Secure to pan by spraying non-stick spray both under and over the paper layers.

-1. Combine the flour, baking soda, salt, and cinnamon in a medium bowl.
-Combine eggs, vegetable oil, buttermilk, sugar and vanilla in a large bowl and beat at medium speed until smooth.
+3. Combine eggs, oil, buttermilk, sugar, and vanilla in a large bowl and beat until smooth.

-2. Add the flour mixture and beat on low speed until combined.
-Fold in the carrots, crushed pineapple, coconut, and pecans (if using).
+4. Add the flour mixture and then fold in shredded carrots, crushed pineapple, coconut, and pecans if using.

 Frequently Asked Questions